pksilen/vitja-service/README.md

   - validate isUndefined
 - Private => AllowForServiceInternalUse
 - Return value Types cannot have 'errorMessage' property
+- service methods can have a string/number/boolean argument with annotations -generate Arg class with auto-generated name from service and method name -traspile and eval class and use it
 - npm mysql2 for MariaDb/MySql
   - mysql distributed tracing
 - Mongodb transactions, update/delete preconditions, encyprt/decrypt, filters, null value, manytoMany